We're a boutique law firm - which means you get to work directly with one of our founding partners.

 7. Imprisonment of More Than 3 Years.
 The imprisonment should be after marriage and should be for 3 or more consecutive years.

-Uncontested divorces are less complicated than contested divorces, but still have their own complications that are best handled by a Brooklyn, divorce lawyer.
+Uncontested divorces are less complicated than contested divorces, but still have their own complications that are handled by a Brooklyn, divorce lawyer.